 These are both toasted sandwiches made with ham and cheese – "croque" roughly translates as "crunch" or "crunchy."
 The difference between a Croque-Monsieur and a Croque-Madame is that the Madame is served with a fried egg on top.
 Supposedly the yolk surrounded by the rim of white resembles a woman’s hat!

 The sandwich is traditionally topped with a béchamel sauce and then the fried egg, but I've stopped making them with béchamel.
 It's fussy to make a béchamel (a roux-based cheese sauce) for an otherwise very simple sandwich, and I've found that an extra slice of cheese works just as well.

-Gruyere is the classic cheese for this sandwich; buy it if you can find it.
+Gruyere is the classic cheese for a Croque Madame; use it if you can find it.
 If not, go for another cheese that will melt easily, like Swiss, Emmental, Comté, or Jarlsberg.
 Also, pick a flavorful ham, like Black Forest.

 I prefer thickly sliced white sandwich bread, which holds up well in the skillet.
 I like to spread the inside of the sandwiches with Dijon mustard and the outsides with mayonnaise.
 The mayo gives the sandwich an extra-rich flavor and added crispiness after frying.